 Over the past couple of decades, non-linear career trajectories and multiple career transitions have become more frequent when compared with previous generations (Ginevra & Nota, 2018; Sullivan & Al Ariss, 2021).
 This trend has the potential to reduce the value of career aspiration interventions or person-occupation matching approaches as any initial or desired alignment between the person (i.e., their skills, values, and aspirations) and an occupation may fail to occur or continue as an individual experiences job loss or is forced to shift into a new profession (Lent & Brown, 2020).

 Adding to the growing complexity of children’s career pathways, there is also the potential for increasing job automation.
-While automation of various routine jobs has occurred since the 1980s (Jaimovich & Siu, 2012), recent technological advances in mobile robotics and machine learning are enabling machines to perform a growing range of non-routine manual and cognitive tasks as well as routine tasks (Frey & Osborne, 2017; OECD, 2018).
+Although automation of various routine jobs has occurred since the 1980s (Jaimovich & Siu, 2012), recent technological advances in mobile robotics and machine learning are enabling machines to perform a growing range of non-routine manual and cognitive tasks as well as routine tasks (Frey & Osborne, 2017; OECD, 2018).
 Research by Frey and Osborne (2017) developed a model to determine which existing occupations might be more susceptible to automation from a current technical feasibility standpoint.
 Occupations and tasks requiring comparatively less social intelligence, creativity, and/or perception and manipulation in unstructured environments were regarded as more likely to be subject to automation over the coming decades.

 Building on this model, various researchers and organisations have attempted to estimate the potential scale and differential impacts of job automation.
 McKinsey Global Institute (2019), for example, concluded that a larger proportion of male workers may encounter increased occupational attainment difficulties in the next few decades.
 This is primarily because they occupy the vast majority of highly automatable manual labour intense jobs and fewer socially intensive roles less susceptible to automation.
 Similar studies concluded that lower socio-economic groups and young people may especially face greater occupational pursuit/attainment risks as current entry level, low-paid, and low-skill occupations are increasingly subject to automation (OECD, 2018).
 Several scholars have nonetheless sought to raise questions about the methodology employed by Frey and Osborne (2017), downplaying the likelihood of mass unemployment, while highlighting the new jobs to be created through gains in productivity and the new occupations branching off newly automated roles (Autor, 2015; Shackleton, 2020).

-Whilst these critiques highlight uncertainties in predicting the scale and precise consequences of job automation, they do not undermine the general claim that jobs markets are undergoing significant change with potentially important consequences for children.
-As a result of changes to job markets and to the constituent tasks and skill requirements of occupations, children’s career pursuit risks and opportunities are changing.
+Whilst these critiques highlight uncertainties in predicting the scale and precise consequences of job automation, they do not undermine the general claim that jobs markets are undergoing significant change with potentially important consequences for children and adolescents.
+As a result of changes to job markets and to the constituent tasks and skill requirements of occupations, children’s and adolescents’ career pursuit risks and opportunities are changing.
 For instance, recent research indicates that male school children, lower socio-economic groups, and students with parents holding jobs which are more highly susceptible to automation may face increased occupational pursuit risks (Sowa et al., 2022).
-The range of these risks may include unemployment, financial, psychological, and time loss impacts due to suboptimal educational and career planning and choice making (Lent & Brown, 2020).
-Because these risks and opportunities are rapidly evolving they are raising complexities for career aspiration intervention approaches in targeting specific occupations or sectors, supporting certain groups of children, and providing learning experiences which closely correspond to future occupational demands.
+The range of these risks may include unemployment, or financial, psychological, and time loss impacts due to suboptimal educational and career planning and choice making (Lent & Brown, 2020).
+Because these risks and opportunities are rapidly evolving they are raising complexities for career aspiration intervention approaches in targeting specific occupations or sectors, supporting certain groups of children or adolescents, and providing learning experiences which closely correspond to future occupational demands.